aomlomics/tourmaline/README.md

 qiime dev refresh-cache
 ```

-Finally, open R by entering `R` and install the R dependencies (if prompted, enter "n" to update none of the packages):
+Finally, open R by entering `R` and install the R dependencies (if prompted, enter "a" to update all packages):

 ```R
 if (!requireNamespace("BiocManager", quietly = TRUE))